-Copies: Allows to set the number of desired copies.
+Copies: Allows to set the number of printed copies and layout of the ticket.

-- Model: The ticket layout selection is only valid for combustion analysis.
-Tickets for draught, smoke and ambient gas concentration only allow a specific layout.
-Layouts for combustion analysis are specified as described in the following: - Full: includes a header with company data as well operator data previously programmed in the configuration menu, measurements sampled in the combustion analysis and, when sampled, the draught, smoke and CO ambient gas values. - Partial: only reports the combustion analysis measurement values and informations, without any header, comments or blank lines for operator comments. - Total: is arranged with the complete layout of the average analysis followed by the single analysis measurements report.
+Model: The ticket layout selection is only valid for combustion analysis and can be chosen among Complete, Partial and Total.
+Tickets for draught, smoke, ambient gas concentration and tigthness test only allow a specific layout.
+Layouts for combustion analysis are specified as described in the following:

+includes a header with company data as well operator data previously programmed in the configuration menu, measurements sampled in the combustion analysis and, when sampled, the draught, smoke and CO - NO ambient gas values.

+Partial: only reports the combustion analysis measurement values and informations, without any header, comments or blank lines for operator comments.

+Total: is arranged with the complete layout of the average analysis followed by the single analysis measurements report.

+Paper feed:

+Feeds paper in the printer; this function is most useful when replacing the paper roll in the printer.